cybergalactic/MSS/MSS Quick Reference.md

-ALOSpsi             % ALOS guidance law for heading autopilot control (see demoOtterUSVPathFollowingHeadingControl.slx) crosstrack          % computes the path-tangential origin and cross-track error for a target crosstrackWpt       % computes the cross-track error when the path is a straight line between two waypoints hybridPath          % generates coefficients for subpaths between waypoints LOSchi              % LOS guidance law for course autopilot control (see demoOtterUSVPathFollowingCourseControl.slx) ILOSpsi             % ILOS guidance law for heading autopilot control (see demoOtterUSVPathFollowingHeadingControl.slx) order3              % path generation using cubic polynomials (see demoWaypointGuidance.slx)
+ALOSpsi             % ALOS guidance law for heading autopilot control (see demoOtterUSVPathFollowingHeadingControl.slx) crosstrack          % computes the path-tangential origin and cross-track error for a target crosstrackWpt       % computes the cross-track error when the path is a straight line between two waypoints crosstrackWpt3D     % computes the 3-D tracking errors (along-, cross- and vertical-track errors) hybridPath          % generates coefficients for sub-paths between waypoints LOSchi              % LOS guidance law for course autopilot control (see demoOtterUSVPathFollowingCourseControl.slx) ILOSpsi             % ILOS guidance law for heading autopilot control (see demoOtterUSVPathFollowingHeadingControl.slx) order3              % path generation using cubic polynomials (see demoWaypointGuidance.slx)